Bikossor/Arrowhead/README.md

 - André Lichtenthäler ([Bikossor](https://bikossor.de)) - *Initial work*

 ## License
 This project is licensed under the GPL-3.0 License.
-See the [LICENSE.md](LICENSE.md) file for more details.
+See the [LICENSE](LICENSE) file for more details.

 ## Changelog
 ### Version 0.1.0 (27th November, 2017)